dagbjorn/microcoffeeoncloud/README.md

 1. When the config server is running, start the discovery server.
 1. When all three servers are running, start the other microservices, including the database, all together.

-A microservice is started by running `docker-compose up -d` or by using the convenience batch file `run-docker.bat` as shown below.
+A microservice is started by running `docker-compose up -d` or by using the already mentioned convenience batch file `run-docker.bat` as shown below.
 The batch file will stop any running containers before bringing them up again.

 :warning: The startup time is rather long, at least on my machine.

-From the `authserver` and `configserver` folders, run:
+Given that the authorization server is already running, start the config server from the `microcoffeeoncloud-configserver`:

     run-docker.bat

-Then, when the config server is up and running, move on to the `discovery` folder and start the discovery server.
+Then, move on to the `microcoffeeoncloud-discovery` folder and start the discovery server.

-Finally, when all three servers are up and running, move on to the `gateway` folder and start the remaining microservices.
+Finally, move on to the `microcoffeeoncloud-gateway` folder and start the remaining microservices (including the database).

 For testing individual projects outside Docker, run: